 Based on this information, we believe that up to 80% of the Prop 1B funds should be allocated to Southern California in order to meet the air quality needs of the region.
-Any allocation lower than the originally proposed 55% to the Los Angeles/ Inland Empire region would not be fair to the people we represent, particularly those in the heavily affected Gateway Cities at the core of the goods movement system.
+Any allocation lower than the originally proposed 55% to the Los Angeles/ Inland Empire region would not be fair to the people we represent.
 We appreciate your attention and urge your Board to provide equitable funding to meet the air quality needs of this region.